kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(2\) The applicant must validate the adequacy of the inspections and maintenance actions required under paragraph (b)(1) of this section A33.4.

-\(3\) The applicant must establish an in-service engine evaluation program to ensure the continued adequacy of the instructions for mandatory post-flight inspections and maintenance actions prescribed under paragraph (b)(1) of this section A33.4 and of the data for §33.5(b)(4) pertaining to power availability.
+\(3\) The applicant must establish an in-service engine evaluation program to ensure the continued adequacy of the instructions for mandatory post-flight inspections and maintenance actions prescribed under paragraph (b)(1) of this section A33.4 and of the data for [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.5   Instruction manual for installing and operating the engine.|§33.5]](b)(4) pertaining to power availability.
 The program must include service engine tests or equivalent service engine test experience on engines of similar design and evaluations of service usage of the 30-second OEI or 2-minute OEI ratings.

 \[Amdt.
 33-9, 45 FR 60181, Sept.
 11, 1980, as amended by Amdt.
 33-13, 54 FR 34330, Aug.
 18, 1989; Amdt.
 33-21, 72 FR 1878, Jan.
 16, 2007; Amdt.
 33-25, 73 FR 48124, Aug.
 18, 2008\]

 ### Appendix B to Part 33—Certification Standard Atmospheric Concentrations of Rain and Hail

-Figure B1, Table B1, Table B2, Table B3, and Table B4 specify the atmospheric concentrations and size distributions of rain and hail for establishing certification, in accordance with the requirements of §33.78(a)(2).
+Figure B1, Table B1, Table B2, Table B3, and Table B4 specify the atmospheric concentrations and size distributions of rain and hail for establishing certification, in accordance with the requirements of [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.78   Rain and hail ingestion.|§33.78]](a)(2).
 In conducting tests, normally by spraying liquid water to simulate rain conditions and by delivering hail fabricated from ice to simulate hail conditions, the use of water droplets and hail having shapes, sizes and distributions of sizes other than those defined in this appendix B, or the use of a single size or shape for each water droplet or hail, can be accepted, provided that applicant shows that the substitution does not reduce the severity of the test.

 ![eCFR graphic er26mr98.000.gif](https://www.ecfr.gov/graphics/er26mr98.000.gif)